Where Stanislavski Meets Fanon.

 Che believes the artist must create what he has coined as “ Real time Theatre.”

 The year 2001 was a pivotal moment in Ayende’s development as an artist.
 That is the year he began his journey as an artist/activist.
-He co-starred in the radical film “As an Act of Protest”.
-Directed by the visionary director Dennis Leroy Kangalee.
+He starred in the radical film “As an Act of Protest” written & directed Dennis Leroy Kangalee.
 This film was a head-on response to the killing of Black people by the NYPD, namely Amadou Diallo in 1999.
+The movie is considered a cult classic.
+It was Kangalee and Ayende’s first collaboration.

 It was then that Che realized that artists should never separate their politics, religion, gender identity or point of view from creating.
 In fact, it is mandatory to imbue all you create with every facet of your being; and use your creativity for the betterment of society.